 Therefore, the treatment you receive, may be different to that described in some of the links below.

 If you have any questions about your treatment, ask your treating team.
 They will be happy to help explain everything to you.

 The Victorian Cancer Council provide an overview of prostate cancer, types and how it is commonly treated.

-Prostate Cancer Foundation Australia provide information about prostate cancer risks, diagnosis and treatment.
+Cancer Australia provides information about prostate cancer risks, diagnosis and treatment.